Contract Drafting Guide: How to Write Legally Strong Agreements

 3. Payment terms and conditions

-Detail all financial aspects of the agreement, outlining how, when, and under what conditions payments will be made.
-Payment terms aligned with business goals protect cash flow, reduce missed payments, and prevent billing disputes.
+Detail all financial aspects: how, when, and under what conditions payments occur.
+Specify invoicing procedures, late payment penalties, currency, and tax responsibilities.
+Well-aligned payment terms protect cash flow, reduce missed payments, and prevent billing disputes.

 4. Confidentiality and intellectual property (IP) rights